adaltas/node-nikita/src/system/remove.coffee.md

 ## Implementation details

-Files are removed localling using the [rimraf] package.
-The Unix "rm" utility is used over an SSH remote connection.
+Files are removed localling using the Unix "rm" utility.
 Porting [rimraf] over SSH would be too slow.

 ## Simple example